termux/termux-create-package/README.rst

 Termux.

-If you want to run this tool in a non-Termux environment (Linux/macOS), run the ``termux-create-package`` script contained in this repository after making sure that Python 3 is installed.
+If you want to run this tool in a non-Termux environment (Linux/macOS), install with ``pip3 install termux-create-package`` after making sure that Python 3 is installed.

 Usage
 -----